 - What’s the best time and date to take a backup?

 WordPress uses a robust programming language called PHP.
-It serves as a communicator between the files, database, and the front end.
+It communicates between the files, database, and the front end.
 A WordPress website consists of two major components:

 Files and Database.

-So, you need either Cpanel or your websites FTP account to create a backup.
-Both the files and databases are included in the manual backup process to save the site from disasters.
-Because you’re working through Cpanel (or FTP), the website won’t go down or offline even for a second.
+So, you need either Cpanel or your website’s FTP account to create a backup.
+The files and databases are in the manual backup to save the site from disasters.
+Because you’re working through Cpanel (or FTP), the website won’t go offline for a second.

-But, you still need to be very conscious and don’t move or delete any file unintentionally that can break the whole website.
-Please see the visitors’ peak time on your website and try to create a backup when you have fewer visitors on the site.
+You still need to be very conscious and don’t unintentionally move or delete any file that can break the whole website.
+Please see the visitors’ peak time on your website and create a backup when fewer visitors are there.

 Before running the manual backup of the WordPress website, make sure that you have the things below at hand:

 - cPanel or Hosting credentials to access files and databases.